What is Customer Relationship Management? Definition and Benefits

 A good system encourages cooperation between various departments such as sales, customer service and marketing.
 The common objective is to share as much information as possible so that the customer can be serviced even better.
 A marketeer can therefore respond to a product demand of a customer.

-Apart from being a technology, customer relationship management is also an extensive customer-oriented approach with which a strategy can be adopted for customer contact.
+Apart from being a technology, CRM is also an extensive customer-oriented approach with which a marketing strategy can be adopted for customer contact.
 What are the customers’ needs and expectations?
 This makes it possible to identify various customer groups, improve customer retention and adjust product supply.

 - Payne, A., & Frow, P. (2005).
 A strategic framework for customer relationship management.
 Journal of marketing, 69(4), 167-176.